Wage Rigidity and Retirement in Optimal Portfolio Choice: Rewriting the state equation and the constraint

-\begin{remark} The above Corollary \ref{CONSTRAINT_FIN_RET} is the finite retirement version of \cite[Theorem 2.1]{BGPZ} (see also \cite[Proposition 3.3]{BGP}).
+\begin{rem} The above Corollary \ref{CONSTRAINT_FIN_RET} is the finite retirement version of \cite[Theorem 2.1]{BGPZ} (see also \cite[Proposition 3.3]{BGP}).
 As we have finite retirement, here we do not need to care about the long run behavior of labor income.
-This means that we do not need additional restrictions on $\beta$ and $\phi$ (e.g., \cite[Hypothesis 2.4-(i)]{BGP}).

-On the other hand, we must note that the finite retirement time makes the rewriting of the constraint much more complicated, as the functions $g$ and $h$ now depend on time; this is the reason why we need to prove the long technical Lemma \ref{LEMMA_EXISTENCE_g_h}. \end{remark}
+This means that we do not need additional restrictions on $\beta$ and $\phi$ (e.g., \cite[Hypothesis 2.4-(i)]{BGP}). \\ On the other hand, the finite retirement time makes the rewriting of the constraint much more complicated, as the functions $g$ and $h$ now depend on time; this is the reason why we need to prove the long technical Lemma \ref{LEMMA_EXISTENCE_g_h}. \end{rem}

 We conclude this subsection with a remark on the financial meaning of the key functions $g$ and $h$.